hejianhui/Elastos.ELA.Client.SideChain/README.md

-                                    use --file or --hex to specify the transaction file path or content --from value                   the spend address of the transaction --to value                     the receive address of the transaction --amount value                 the transfer amount of the transaction --fee value                    the transfer fee of the transaction --lock value                   the lock time to specify when the received asset can be spent
+                                    use --file or --hex to specify the transaction file path or content --from value                   the spend address of the transaction --to value                     the receive address of the transaction --asset value                  the transfer asset id of the transaction --amount value                 the transfer amount of the transaction --fee value                    the transfer fee of the transaction --lock value                   the lock time to specify when the received asset can be spent